MeenoTEK/MeenoTEK/README.md

 ### Hi there 👋

+My name is Ameen Shokoya.

+- 🔭 I’m currently learning Android development with Jetpack Compose
+- I have been a technical support engineer for the past 3 years
+- I love helping people
+- 👯 I’m looking to take on technical writing gigs

 <!--
 **MeenoTEK/MeenoTEK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.